Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

     raise BaseException('')
 BaseException
 ```
-It looks like we’re in a private subnet, with autoip.
-But we’re able to access S3, so some level of networking is in place.
+It looks like we're in a private subnet, with autoip.
+But we're able to access S3, so some level of networking is in place.

 Another thing I wanted to try was to issue a http request to gauge if network traffic was allowed to exit the lambda:
 ```python